EricForgy/Pages.jl/README.md

 Listening on 0.0.0.0:8000...
 ~~~

-When launched, Pages starts a server that is listening at http://localhost:8000 and exposes a few methods.
+This starts a server that is listening at http://localhost:8000 and exposes the `EndPoint` type with a few methods.

-The first:
+To create an `EndPoint`, try:

 ~~~julia
 julia> Endpoint("/hello") do request::Request